denoland/rusty_v8/README.md

 3. For a **filesystem** mirror laid out as a plain directory of artifacts, a flat `<mirror>/<file>` lookup (no tag subdirectory).
 4. The upstream default releases, `<default base>/<tag>/<file>`.
+5. For the bindings only: the copy shipped inside the crate at `gen/<file>`, if present.
+A published crate always ships it, so a mirror that carries only the static library does not force a network fetch — and strict mode does not fail — when the correct bindings are already on disk.

 If nothing matches, the build fails with a message listing every location that was tried.

+> ⚠️ **Untagged layout.** Candidate 3 has no tag in the path, and artifact
+> filenames do not encode a version, so an artifact left over from another
+> release is indistinguishable from the right one.
+When a build resolves through
+> the flat layout it emits a `cargo:warning=`; see the ABI mismatch note below
+> for why that matters.
+Use the `<mirror>/<tag>/<file>` layout if you keep more
+> than one version around.

 ### Overriding the tag